RocketChat/docs-old/guides/omnichannel-guides/omnichannel/README.md

 3. Set Title **\*\*bar** Color\*\* for offline widget.
 4. Give instructions, if any.
 5. Set the email address where you want to receive your offline messages.
-6. Set success message to display to the visitor when they have sent their message offline
+6. Set success message to display to the visitor when they have sent their message offline.

 as shown below: